 Who wouldn’t want to step back in time to explore these most ancient of entities?
 But Egypt not only serves up timeless treasures at Giza, Luxor and the Valley of the Kings, it also delivers incredible experiences with it’s desert safari’s, Nile River cruises and beautiful underwater world that draws divers from all corners of the earth to the waters of the Red Sea.

 Egypt is must-see Africa and right near the top of my list of African Adventures to experience.
+And before you go be sure to read this post about things to know before visiting Egypt.

 3. Escape to the tropical island of Mauritius